 Your baby’s heart beats at a rate that is twice as fast as your own as it pumps blood to the organs and tissues within.

-The hands and feet are more flexible now as well and measure about 0.5 an inch long.
+The hands and feet are more flexible now as well and measure about 0.5 an inch long (1.3 cm).

 The liver begins to produce bile and the spleen is starting to produce red blood cells.

-Many women have already shared the news with their friends and family and the negative pregnancy symptoms have subsided.
+This time of your pregnancy can be a happy, relaxing time.
+Many women have already shared the news with their friends and family and the early negative pregnancy symptoms might have subsided.